 William W Nazaroff

-William W Nazaroff is the Daniel Tellep Distinguished Professor of Engineering in the Department of Civil and Environmental Engineering at the University of California, Berkeley.
+Prior to his retirement in 2018, William W Nazaroff was the Daniel Tellep Distinguished Professor of Engineering in the Department of Civil and Environmental Engineering at the University of California, Berkeley.
 He joined the Berkeley faculty in 1988, after completing a multidisciplinary education in physics (BA, 1978, UC Berkeley), electrical engineering and computer science (MEng, 1980, UC Berkeley), and environmental engineering science (Caltech, 1989).

-Professor Nazaroff’s research group studies the physics and chemistry of air pollutants in proximity to people, especially in indoor environments.
-They also work in the domain of exposure science, stressing the development and application of methods to better understand mechanistically the relationship between emission sources and human exposure to pollutants.
-He has published 140+ research articles and is coauthor (with Lisa Alvarez-Cohen) of a textbook, Environmental Engineering Science (Wiley, 2001).
-Twenty PhD students have completed their studies under his research mentorship or co-mentorship.
+Professor Nazaroff’s research group studied the physics and chemistry of air pollutants in proximity to people, especially in indoor environments.
+They also worked in the domain of exposure science, stressing the development and application of methods to better understand mechanistically the relationship between emission sources and human exposure to pollutants.
+He published 190+ research articles and is coauthor (with Lisa Alvarez-Cohen) of a textbook, Environmental Engineering Science (Wiley, 2001).
+Twenty PhD students completed their studies under his research mentorship or co-mentorship.

-Professor Nazaroff presently serves as editor-in-chief of Indoor Air.
-He is the former president of the Academy of Fellows in the International Society of Indoor Air Quality and Climate (ISIAQ) (2011-2014).
-He also served as president of the American Association for Aerosol Research (AAAR) (2011-2012).
+Professor Nazaroff served as editor-in-chief of Indoor Air (2010-2018) He also is the former president of the Academy of Fellows in the International Society of Indoor Air Quality and Climate (ISIAQ) (2011-2014).
+He served as president of the American Association for Aerosol Research (AAAR) (2011-2012).

-His teaching and mentoring activities are guided by the following beliefs:
+His teaching and mentoring activities were guided by the following beliefs:

 (a) The highest achievements in engineering are built upon a solid understanding of scientific fundamentals combined with a commitment to apply this understanding for the betterment of society.